apache/maven-resolver/src/site/markdown/expected-checksums.md

 ## Transport Checksum Strategies

-Historically, the "obtain expected checksum" was implemented as simple HTTP GET request against Artifact checksum URL (Artifact URL appended by ".sha1").
+Historically, the "obtain expected checksum" was implemented as simple request against Artifact checksum URL (Artifact URL appended by ".sha1").
 This logic is still present in current Resolver, but is "decorated" and extended in multiple ways.